codefresh-io/docs.codefresh.io/_docs/installation/runtime-architecture.md

 ### GitOps Runtime
 The GitOps Runtime is installed on a Kubernetes cluster, and houses the enterprise distribution of the Codefresh Application Proxy and the Argo Project.
 Depending on the type of GitOps installation, the GitOps Runtime is installed either in the Codefresh platform (Hosted GitOps), or in the customer environment (Hybrid GitOps).
-Read more in [Codefresh GitOps Runtime architecture](#codefresh-gitops-runtime-architecture).
+Read more in [GitOps Runtime architecture](#gitops-runtime-architecture).